horchi/linux-homectld/README.md

 Set the database root (db admin) password during installation!

 ### Local database setup:
-If the database server is located locally (on same host as the poold):
+If the database server is located locally (on same host as the daemon):

 ```
 > mysql -u root -Dmysql -p